raffll/My-Limits/Attributes, Skills & Potions Limit README.txt

 1.0
 - Initial version
 1.1
-- Strength, Intelligence and Luck also drop to 0.
+- Strength, Intelligence and Luck also drop to 0
-- Negative effect increased from 1000 to 2000.
+- Negative effect increased from 1000 to 2000
 - Potion timer bugfix
+1.2
+- Negative effect increased from 2000 to 10000

 #### Credits
 Rosynant for creating Alchemical Hustle from where I took the idea of how to limit potions.